 This learning style, the Socratic Method, has been used to train the critical thinking of aspiring attorneys for generations.
 This method places a premium on developing critical thinking skills, long-term memory development, and the ability to nimbly recall facts for sophisticated application of previously attained knowledge to changing legal situations.

-This learning environment is in stark contrast with previous teaching settings where the priority is placed on short-term memory development designed to pass the scheduled midterm and final exams.
+This learning environment starkly contrasts with previous teaching settings where the priority is placed on short-term memory development designed to pass the scheduled midterm and final exams.
 As such, adjusting to this new method of instruction can be a challenge for the beginning law student.
-Considering that you want to hit the ground running when it comes to your law school career, stumbling out of the blocks owing to an unfamiliar learning style can be discomfiting.
+Considering that you want to hit the ground running in your law school career, stumbling out of the blocks owing to an unfamiliar learning style can be discomfiting.

 Closely associated with adjusted new learning objectives and pedantic procedures, the newly minted law student must deal with a new phenomenon: actual competition.